Skip to main content

 Choose NoSQL when: your data schema changes frequently, you need horizontal scaling for massive write throughput, the workload is specialized (time-series, graph, cache), or you are building a rapid prototype.

-SQL vs NoSQL database comparison in 2026: PostgreSQL handles relational data with ACID transactions at $100-$500/month for production hosting.
-MongoDB offers flexible document storage at $50-$400/month.
-Geminate uses PostgreSQL as the primary database for 85% of projects, adding Redis for caching and Elasticsearch for search.
-The polyglot approach gives each workload the optimal database engine.
+SQL vs NoSQL in 2026.
+PostgreSQL handles relational data with ACID transactions and runs $100 to $500 a month for production hosting.
+MongoDB offers flexible document storage at $50 to $400 a month.
+Geminate Solutions defaults to PostgreSQL as the primary database on most projects, then layers in Redis for caching and Elasticsearch for search.
+Matching each workload to the right engine beats forcing everything into one.

 FAQ